ElementsProject/lightning/doc/lightning-setchannelfee.7.md

 Michael Schmoock <<michael@schmoock.net>> is the author of this feature.
-Rusty Russell <<rusty@rustcorp.com.au>> is mainly responsible for the c-lightning project.
+Rusty Russell <<rusty@rustcorp.com.au>> is mainly responsible for the Core Lightning project.

 SEE ALSO
 --------